jcwillox/tasky-todolist/README.md

 # Tasky

-*Tasky is a clean and efficient todo list application*
+*Tasky is a clean and efficient todo list application.
+This is a demo project and was created as part of a university group assignment.*

 ![task-view](screenshots/task-view.png)